reibeatall/HungryAmmals/README.md

 - Choose background?
 - Quit button -- Added, need to be pretty

+UGH: Should refactor out spawning from game controller.

 Game
 For timer mode
 - Add time limit
-- Add score
+- Add score --
 - High Score?
 for both modes
 - Back button -- Added, need to be pretty